-Drain the salty juice from the melon, and measure the juice.
+Drain the salty liquid from the melon, and measure the liquid.
 Add enough of the reserved juice to make 1½ cups.

-Put the vinegar, sugar, and spices in a saucepan.
+Put the salty watermelon juice, the vinegar, the sugar, and the spices in a saucepan.
 Heat the mixture over medium heat until the sugar has dissolved.
 Add the watermelon pieces, bring the mixture to a boil, and reduce the heat.
 Simmer the mixture for 10 minutes.